kg6/aig2qbf/README.md

 # aig2qbf

-aig2qbf is a tool written in Java for the conversion of [And-Inverter Graphs (AIG)](https://en.wikipedia.org/wiki/And-inverter_graph) to [Quantified Boolean Formulars (QBF)](https://en.wikipedia.org/wiki/True_quantified_Boolean_formula) using Simple Path as reduction method.
+aig2qbf is a tool written in Java for the conversion of ["And-Inverter Graphs" (AIG)](https://en.wikipedia.org/wiki/And-inverter_graph) to ["Quantified Boolean Formulars" (QBF)](https://en.wikipedia.org/wiki/True_quantified_Boolean_formula) using Simple Path as reduction method.

 ## What is AIG?